ethanlipson/DensityMap/README.md

 <b>void setThreshold(unsigned char value)</b>
 <b>unsigned char getThreshold()</b>
 These set and get the minimum value needed to draw a cell.
 The fewer cells are drawn, the faster your program will run.

+<b>void setUpdateCoefficient(float value)</b>
+<b>float getUpdateCoefficient()</b>
+These set and get the update coefficient used for the weighted average in writeLine().
+If it is 1, then the new value completely overwrites the old value.
+If it is 0.5, then the mean of the new and old values is taken.
+If it is 0, then writing new values has no effect (not recommended for obvious reasons).

 <b>void setBrightness(float value)</b>
 <b>float getBrightness()</b>